 Once accurately weighed all ingredients used to produce creams are then mixed using our pharmaceutical grade computerized cream homogenizer.
 This specialized mixer is used for the production of pharmaceutical grade creams with a consistent and uniform distribution of medication throughout the entire cream without any “empty spots” or “dense spots” that can occur with other types of mixers, or if mixed by hand.

 All accurately weighed powders used to make capsules are blended by our Multi-directional Turbula Mixer.
 This mixer utilizes three dimensional reverse kinematics to blend any combination of powders, of various particle sizes, into a homogenous powdered mixture of uniform consistency.
 It combines turning, rocking and rolling motions to thoroughly and quickly mix the contents while avoiding gravity stratification of powders.
 Its range of motion is considered superior to rotation type V blenders.
 It also mixes without the generation of any heat thus protecting all ingredients for heat decomposition which is a major problem with blade type blenders.
 This type of mixer is currently considered one of the most effective mixers available by the pharmaceutical industry and is considered essential for accurately mixing powders especially those containing low doses of medication such as thyroid hormones.
+When producing low strength capsules (below 5mg) we employ a geometric dilution method to ensure a consistent distribution of active ingredient throughout the powder mix – without using this method the dose will vary significantly from caps to cap so ensure your low dose capsules are made using this method.

 Once all powders are mixed appropriately they are then encapsulated using one of our pharmaceutical grade capsule machines which are GMP, USP and BP compliant capable of filling powder weights within 1-3% variation.
 We have an automated electronic capsule counter to count capsules to ensure the number of capsules packaged is accurate.